loomio/loomio-coop-handbook/getting_aligned.md

-# Collaborative Structure & Processes
+# Getting aligned

-*Alignment and autonomy: structure and processes in a collaborative organisation*
+## Alignment and autonomy: structure and processes in a collaborative organisation

-**The evolution of our organisational structure**
+### The evolution of our organisational structure

 In the earliest days of Loomio, we were organised as a "swarm" - we had open door meetings once a week, and anyone could rock up and help out.
-We ran a [tiny crowdfunding campaign](https://www.pledgeme.co.nz/projects/166-loomio), and founded and LLC so we could have a bank account.
+We ran a [tiny crowdfunding campaign](https://www.pledgeme.co.nz/projects/166-loomio), and founded an LLC so we could have a bank account.

 In 2012, the core team committed to the project, and we formed a worker-owned cooperative.
 There were still a lot of people contributing on a casual part time basis, but there was also a group of full time people who became co-owners.
 We raised a round of loans from friends and family, and convened a board.